 If you are a museum lover, there are 99% of chances that you may want to visit the Louvre Museum.
 Check our Louvre post below and plan your visit like a pro.

 However, there are other fantastic (sometimes quirky) things to do and visit up and down the city.
 On this blog we are taking a look mainly at the unusual things to do in Paris and we invite you to check out our proposals if you want to see a different side of Paris far from the crowds.
 Some of them are FREE !

 BEST DAY TRIPS FROM PARIS

 If you have a couple of extra days visit the surroundings of Paris.
 There are lots of cute places very easy to reach by public transportation (we give you all the details) so they make a perfect day trip from Paris.
 Check out best day trips (and also weekends) from Paris here

 Paris is a very walk-able city and the best way to get around Paris is your own feet.
 However, there are other means of transportation in Paris which are also very handy:

 Visit Paris by Metro

 The Paris metro tickets T+ (metro, bus, RER and tramway) cost 1,90€ each (2€ on board a bus).
-If you buy 10 Paris metro tickets (“un carnet de 10 billets”) the single ticket will cost you 1,45€.
+If you buy 10 Paris metro tickets (“un carnet de 10 billets” or “carnet de 10”) the single ticket will cost you 1,45€.
 The Parisian metro is the second oldest metro in the world, it is working since 1900!
-When you visit Paris by metro remember that it has some really beautiful stations worth to explore.
+When you visit Paris by metro remember that it has some really beautiful stations worth the visit.

 Paris by Bike